marshomics/socfinder_snakemake/README.md

 A Snakemake re-implementation of [SOCfinder](https://github.com/lauriebelch/SOCfinder) built to run hundreds of thousands of genomes on an SGE/PBS cluster.
-It produces the same social-gene calls as upstream SOCfinder but processes genomes the way the problem actually wants to be processed: many at once, one core each, with checkpoint/resume so a failure at genome 150,000 doesn't restart the run.
+It produces the same social-gene calls as upstream SOCfinder but processes many genomes at once, one core each, with checkpoint/resume.

 ## Why the original is slow at 300k genomes